Do you feel that your life would be improved if only you could find

 bouts of depression or lack of assertiveness?
 Or perhaps you feel stuck

-in a relationship, or are working at a job that doesn’t bring you
+in a relationship that isn't working well, or are you in a job that doesn’t bring you

 These are the kinds of things people often want to change.
 Yet